pantheon-systems/documentation/source/_docs/content-delivery-network.md

 <div class="alert alert-info">
 <h4>Note</h4>
-The latest version of the Amazon S3 CORS module has Composer Manager as a dependency.
-Composer Manager is not recommended or supported on the platform at this time.
-Native Composer installations are supported.
-For details, see related drupal.org issue <a href="https://www.drupal.org/node/2688553">Composer Manager dependency</a>.
+The latest version of the Amazon S3 CORS module has Composer Manager as a dependency, which can be problematic on Pantheon if the <a href="/docs/unsupported-modules-plugins/#composer-manager">recommended configuration</a> is not implemented for sites running Drupal 7.
+This module is still being developed for Drupal 8 and is not yet officially supported.
 </div>

 You can configure the [Amazon S3 CORS](https://drupal.org/project/amazons3_cors) module to directly upload to Amazon S3 from within your browser, without needing to upload to Pantheon.
 This avoids file size limitations on Pantheon and reduces the number of steps necessary to process files.